 An excellent blend of theoretical principles and practical insights, and addressing the many challenging issues frequently encountered by lawyers, accountants and tax professionals, this text is organised around the "life cycle" of trusts and estates on a transactional basis.

-With a logical structure and comprehensive coverage of both recent issues and foundation concepts, and providing detailed analysis of the new streaming provisions introduced after the decision in Bamford, the new third edition covers:
+With a logical structure and comprehensive coverage of both recent issues and foundation concepts, and providing detailed analysis of the new streaming provisions introduced after the decision in Bamford, the third edition covers:

 - Subdiv 115-C ITAA97 dealing with capital gains made by trusts